Tournedos/Tournedos.github.io/_tabs/ACT2.md

     <li>Did BR introduce new video formats (length, frequency) ?</li>
   </ul>
 </div>

-<h3 style="color:#4f6fd6; font-size:1.5rem; font-weight:500;">The Turning point</h3>
-The year 2017 emerges as a clear turning point, coinciding with the rapid expansion of the Battle Royale genre following the release of Fortnite.
-Prior to 2017, creators predominantly transition toward the FPS genre.
-From 2017 onward, Battle Royale captures the majority of transitions that previously targeted FPS, suggesting a structural shift in genre dynamics.
-This observation motivates an explicit investigation into whether Battle Royale effectively absorbed transition flows from other genres.

 <h2 style="color:#003c9e; font-size:2rem; font-weight:600;">(2.1) Did existing creators pivot to BR content ?</h2>
 <h3 style="color:#4f6fd6; font-size:1.5rem; font-weight:500;">Approach 1 : Proportions Of Channels in each Genre Phase Over Time</h3>